 is one of the least visited places in the Balkans, but it nonetheless boasts preserved natural sites and fortresses with amazing panoramas such as the one in the town of Prizren.
 After ambling around the remains of the stronghold, go down back in the town and explore the local cuisine or just sip coffee for hours and people-watch by the river.

-Archeological site, Church
+Archaeological site, Church

 If you are looking for relaxing atmospheres and breathtaking views, Ohrid